readthedocs/ethical-ad-client/docs/index.rst

 Showing content when there isn't an ad
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The biggest use-case for customizing is to show backup content or another ad.
+The biggest use-case is to show backup content when we don't have an ad to show.
 Many of our publishers prefer to serve EthicalAds,
 but while we're still building the network we might not have a 100% fill rate.